priv-kweihmann/oelint-adv/README.md

 * oelint.task.multiappends - Multiple appends to the same function in the same file won't work in bitbake
 * oelint.task.nocopy - No cp usage in do_install
 * oelint.task.nomkdir - No mkdir usage in do_install
+* oelint.task.nopythonprefix - Tasks containing shell code should NOT be prefixed with 'python' in function header
 * oelint.task.order - Order of tasks
+* oelint.task.pythonprefix - Tasks containing python code should be prefixed with 'python' in function header
 * oelint.var.bbclassextend - Use BBCLASSEXTEND when possible
 * oelint.var.licenseremotefile - License shall be a file in remote source not a local file
 * oelint.var.mandatoryvar - Check for mandatory variables